2001–02 Los Angeles Lakers season

-After sweeping the Portland Trail Blazers, 3–0 in the Western Conference First Round of the 2002 NBA playoffs, then defeating the 2nd-seeded San Antonio Spurs, 4–1 in the Western Conference Semi-finals, the Lakers were pushed to the brink once more in the Western Conference Finals by the top-seeded Sacramento Kings, trailing 3–2, but managed to win the series in seven games.
-Game 6 of the Lakers-Kings series was one of the most controversial games in NBA history, due to the calls made by the referees (most of which were to the detriment of the Kings), and with the Lakers winning, 106–102 at home.
-Game 7 of the Western Conference Finals on June 2 brought in a total of 23.8 million viewers, making it the most-watched Western Conference Finals game in NBA history.
+Game 6 of the Lakers-Kings series was one of the most controversial games in NBA history, due to the calls made by the referees, most of which were to the detriment of the Kings, and with the Lakers winning, 106–102 to even the series.
+Game 7 of the Western Conference Finals on June 2, 2002, brought in a total of 23.8 million viewers, making it the most-watched Western Conference Finals game in NBA history.